Xili Subdistrict, Shenzhen

-Xili, (西丽), an area of Nanshan District, Shenzhen, South China, covers an area of 46.93 sqkm, with the population of 210,000 or more, including household population of 19,323.
+Xili, (西丽), an area of Nanshan District, Shenzhen, South China, covers an area of 46.93 sqkm, with a population of 210,000 or more, including household population of 19,323.
 It has eight communities - Dakan, Makan, Baimang, Lihu, Xinwei, Xili, Shuguang and Songping Shan.
 The bordering areas are Taoyuan (Grand Sand River as the boundary), Yuehai (Beihuan Expressway as the boundary) and Nantou (Unicorn Road as the boundary) communities and Bao'an District.
 Tang Lang New Village (塘朗新村 (塘朗新村, Tánglǎngxīncūn, tong4 long5 san1 cyun1)), is also found in Xili.
 University Town of Shenzhen, apartments for migrant workers and the Xili People's Hospital are located in the area.